 Duties of the Tree Board

-Cost Share Program - The City will pay 50% of the cost of a tree planting up to $75 per tree, provided the tree is planted in the parkway or that area located between a property line and street curb.
+Fall Cost Share Program - The City will pay 50% of the cost of a tree planting up to $75 per tree, provided the tree is planted in the right-of-way.

-Arbor Day Program - Annually the Tree Board conducts an Arbor Day presentation and tree planting at the local elementary schools to teach children about the benefits of trees, tree planting and tree care.
-Since 2010, the Tree Board has given a Norway Spruce sapling to local 4th Graders through the 4th Grade Forester Program for them to take home and plant.
+Arbor Day Program - The Tree Board conducts an Arbor Day presentation and tree planting at the local elementary schools to teach children about the benefits of trees, tree planting and tree care.
+Since 2010, the Tree Board has given a Norway Spruce seedling to local 4th Grade students during the 4th Grade Forester Program for them to take home and plant.
+Since 2016, the Tree Board promotes the Kansas Arbor Day Poster Contest.
+The contest is for 5th Grade Students only.
+Abilene has had district winners in 2017, 2018 and 2022.

 Tree Maintenance Ordinance - The City tree maintenance ordinance is part of the City Code and is enforced by the City Forester.